-Maternity benefit (maternitātes pabalsts): A contributory benefit paid to a woman during pregnancy and after the child birth.
+Maternity benefit (maternitātes pabalsts): A contributory benefit paid to a woman before and after the child birth.
 Socially insured employees and self-employed persons are eligible for this benefit.
 The benefit is paid in two payments.
 Generally the first payment is made for last 70 days of pregnancy.
-And the second payment is made after the child birth and covers 56 days.
+And the second payment is made after the child birth and covers 56 days in the general case or 70 days in case the mother has had health problems during the pregnancy, childbirth or postpartum or two or more babies were born.
 The size of the benefit is equal to a percentage of the average contribution wage.
 The benefit is not taxable.